dhui808/software-concepts/ai/nodejs.md

 Additionally, developers can configure the session middleware to enhance performance and security, such as setting the resave and saveUninitialized options to false.
 Common session middleware used in Node.js includes express-session, cookie-session, and others.
-These tools abstract away much of the complexity of session management, allowing developers to focus on building their applications123.
+These tools abstract away much of the complexity of session management, allowing developers to focus on building their applications.

-Would you like to know more about implementing session management in Node.js?
 ```